Wirth’s Circus

 Construction on the Arts Centre project finally commenced in 1973, nearly twenty years after it was proposed, and took ten years to complete.

 The new Melbourne Concert Hall opened in 1982, and the Theatres Building in 1984.
-The Arts Centre Spire, measuring 162 metres, became an iconic Melbourne landmark.
+The Arts Centre Spire, measuring 162 metres, itself became an iconic Melbourne landmark.

 The concert hall was renamed ‘Hamer Hall’ in 2004, after former Victorian Premier Dick Hamer (in office when the buildings were completed).